 The other day I was listening to a podcast where they discussed the social media progression from the Kentucky Video Marketing Agency in the last decade from online threads to blogs to Pinterest to Instagram to live stream video and multi-media content platforms which uses the best web hosting companies.
 Put simply web hosting is where the files, information and content that create your website live.
 These files are stored on a remote computer which is known as a host.
-So its vitally important that you choose a good reliable web host that suits the needs of your website.
+So its vitally important that you choose a great WooCommerce team and web host that suits the needs of your website.

 And I certainly agree and can relate as a consumer: I don’t read blogs nearly as much as I used to and consume content much differently than I did ten years ago.
 Gosh, the two hosts I was listening to were both former bloggers who never write anymore and solely talk on their podcast!
 If I read a blog post today, it’s normally because someone shared it on social media and not because I subscribe or follow a blog on a regular basis.

 Sidenote: I blame the blogging decline on Google Reader retiring.
 Anyone remember that tool?
 It was THE BEST.

 Ever since I listened to that podcast, I’ve been thinking a lot about this space and where I want it to go, or even if I want it to go anywhere.
 As any reader may recognize, my presence here has certainly been sporadic.
 Some months I post a few times, other times it could be six months between posts.
 Improve your email deliverability with ZeroBounce by eliminating accounts that don’t matter.

 I don’t care too much about the frequency (although I know as a web marketer I should get help from a Dubai SEO Company), but my main struggle is what to share and how much.